-Results in Table 6 suggest that the application of the bounds F-test using the ARDL modeling approach and suggest level relationship in the model where imports are dependent and exports are independent variable.
-This is because the null hypothesis of H_0 : $\sigma{1Y} = \sigma{2Y} = 0$ in equation (6) can be rejected for this model in various lags other than optimum lag level one.
+The results in Table 6 suggest the application of the bounds F-test using the ARDL modeling approach and suggest a level relationship in the model where imports are dependent and exports are independent variables.
+This is because the null hypothesis of $H_0(\sigma{1Y} = \sigma{2Y} = 0)$ in equation (6) can be rejected for this model in various lags other than optimum lag level one.
 Pindyck and Rubinfeld (1991) point out that it would be best to run the test for a few different lag structures and make sure that the results were not sensitive to the choice of lag length.
-Since the lag levels other than the optimum one have allowed the null hypothesis to be rejected, we conclude that a long run relationship exists between exports and imports when imports are dependent variable (See also Katircioglu, 2009).
-The results from the application of the bounds t-test in each ARDL model generally allow for the imposition of the trend restrictions in the models since they are found statistically significant at some lag levels (See Pesaran, et al., 2001).
+Since the lag levels other than the optimum one have allowed the null hypothesis to be rejected, we conclude that a long run relationship exists between exports and imports when imports are the dependent variable (see also Katircioglu, 2009).
+The results from the application of the bounds t-test in each ARDL model generally allow for the imposition of the trend restrictions in the models since they are statistically significant at some lag levels (see Pesaran et al., 2001).

-Based on the above results, the major finding of the present study is that there is a long run equilibrium relationship between exports and imports in Iran, they converge in the long term period; thus, current account deficits in the case of Iran are sustainable.
-Long run estimation can also be seen in Table 7.
-This result suggests that in the long run, an increase of export by one percent leads to an increase of import by 1.6477.
+Based on the results (Tables 5, 6, and 7), the major finding of the present study is that there is a long run equilibrium relationship between exports and imports in Iran: They converge in the long term period.
+Thus, current account deficits in the case of Iran are sustainable.
+Long-run estimation can also be seen in Table 7.
+This result suggests that, in the long run, an increase of export by one percent leads to an increase of import by 1.6477.